 I’m a Minnesota farm girl with my roots firmly planted in the soil on our 100 acre farm south of Cannon Falls.
 My husband Brad and I have been married for 39 years and have lived our entire married life on the family farm.
 Brad is the fourth generation living and working on the farm.

 For most of our married life, Brad has farmed.
 We had a dairy herd, hogs and chickens.
 As many of you know, farming is a great life but it also can take a toll on your body so we sold the cows and hogs a few years ago.
-Now Brad is the service manager at a Niebur's in Miesville.
+Now Brad has a dual role as a County Commissioner for Goodhue County and as a service technician at Niebur's in Miesville.
 In 2005, we were very humbled and honored to be named Goodhue County Farm Family of the Year.

 My journey of farm life is a little different from my husband’s.
 I didn’t grow up on a farm but my Grandparents did.
 They lived in Pierce County, Wisconsin, between Ellsworth and Bay City.
 I spent my summers on the farm with my Grandparents.
 They cultivated in me a love of gardening, chickens, farming, driving tractors, the smell of freshly mowed hay and the importance of family.

 When my Grandmother moved into “town”, she gave me her white picket fence that lined her chicken yard.
 Today, it lines my chicken yard.
 To most people it is probably just a pretty little fence but to me it is a connection to the farm of my childhood and my grandparents.